 The value of our investments in other companies or businesses may also fluctuate significantly and impact our operating results quarter to quarter or year to year.
-For instance, in June 2019, we purchased 2.4 million shares of common stock of Arcturus Therapeutics Holdings, Inc. (Arcturus) and received an option to purchase an additional 600,000 shares of Arcturus' common stock, which may be exercised up to June 18, 2021, which is the two year anniversary of the effective date of our equity purchase agreement with Arcturus, with certain restrictions.
+For instance, in June 2019, we purchased 2.4 million shares of common stock of Arcturus Therapeutics Holdings, Inc. (Arcturus) and in May 2020, we exercised our option to purchase an additional 600,000 shares of Arcturus' common stock pursuant to the terms of our equity purchase agreement with Arcturus.
 We have elected to apply the fair value option to account for our equity investments in Arcturus.
-As a result, increases or decreases in the stock price of Arcturus common stock will result in accompanying changes in the fair value of our investments and impact our operating results for the reporting period.
-For instance, the increase in fair value of the Arcturus investments for the three months ended March 31, 2020 was \$7.7 million primarily due to the higher Arcturus stock price at March 31, 2020 compared to December 31, 2019.
-Such gain in fair value of the investments decreased the amount of our net loss for the quarter ended March 31, 2020.
-If the Arcturus stock price had been lower at March 31, 2020 compared to December 31, 2019, our net loss for the quarter would have been greater.
-As the fair value of our investments in Arcturus is dependent on the stock price of Arcturus, which has recently seen wide fluctuations, the value of our investments and the impact on our operating results may similarly fluctuate significantly from quarter to quarter and year to year such that period-to-period comparisons may not be a good indication of the future value of the investments and our future operating results.
+As a result, increases or decreases in the stock price of Arcturus common stock will result in accompanying changes in the fair value of our investments and impact, and cause substantial volatility in, our operating period.
+For instance, the increases in fair value of the Arcturus investments recognized in the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2020 were \$95.2 million and \$102.9 million, respectively, primarily due to the higher Arcturus stock price at June 30, 2020 compared to December 31, 2019.
+Such gain in fair value of the investment resulted in net income for the three months ended June 30, 2020 and decreased the amount of our net loss for the six months ended June 30, 2020.
+If the Arcturus stock price had been lower at June 30, 2020 compared to December 31, 2019, we may have reported a net loss for the quarter and an even greater net loss for the six months ended June 30, 2020.
+As the fair value of our investment in Arcturus is dependent on the stock price of Arcturus, which has recently seen wide fluctuations, the value of our investments and the impact on our operating results may similarly fluctuate significantly from quarter to quarter and year to year such that period-to-period comparisons may not be a good indication of the future value of the investments and our future operating results.